sky-cake/ayase-quart/README.md

 # Ayase Quart

-Please refer to the [changelog](https://github.com/sky-cake/ayase-quart/blob/main/changelog.md) for news and how to update to the latest version.

 ## About

 Ayase Quart is a simple, read-only frontend for 4chan archives using the asagi schema.
 Please see a preview [here](preview/README.md).